ReCoRe: Regularized Contrastive Representation Learning of World Model: Experiments

 \subsection{Ablation Study}

-The results for contribution of constrative learning and regularization in the form of intervention invariant auxiliary tasks are also shown in Table \ref{tbl:igibson1-results}.
+The contribution of contrastive learning and regularization in the form of intervention invariant auxiliary tasks are also shown in Table \ref{tbl:igibson1-results}.
 The standard formulation of contrastive learning does not use reconstruction loss \cite{simclr-chen20,byol-grill20,curl-laskin20,moco_he20}.
 Since model-based RL does not optimize the representation learning and controller jointly, contrastive loss collapses.
-Hence, to validate our proposal of intervention invariant depth reconstruction as a regularizer, we have done experiments without depth reconstruction (ReCoRe - D).
-We can see in Table \ref{tbl:igibson1-results} that in a reasonably complex pixel-based control task, ReCoRe is not able to learn the meaningful control without reconstruction task.
-Further, reconstructing RGB image (I) instead of depth (D), i.e. ReCoRe - D + I, slightly improves the results, but is still approximately three time worse than the proposed ReCoRe.
+Hence, to validate our proposal of intervention invariant depth reconstruction as a regularizer, we have done experiments without depth reconstruction (\mbox{ReCoRe - D}).
+We can see in Table \ref{tbl:igibson1-results} that in a reasonably complex pixel-based control task, ReCoRe is not able to learn meaningful control without the reconstruction task.
+Further, reconstructing RGB image (I) instead of depth (D), i.e. \mbox{ReCoRe - D + I}, slightly improves the results over \mbox{ReCoRe - D}, but is still approximately three times worse than the proposed ReCoRe.

 ReCoRe without contrastive loss (ReCoRe - CL) is unable to learn meaningful control.
 However, data augmentation (ReCoRe - CL + DA) slightly improves these results, but is still significantly worse than the competitors on OoD generalization.
 Hence, these results confirm that our proposal of doing an intervention on RGB observation space and adding intervention invariant reconstruction of depth as a regularizer is a crucial necessity for facilitating the proposed world model with invariant features.